lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 ## Running Terraform

 Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+The 'docker' provider will be installed.

 ```shell
 $ terraform init